The New England Journal of Medicine June 21, 2018

 Endpoint

-Key result: A low-fat dietary pattern did not significantly reduce the risk of coronary heart disease, stroke, or cardiovascular disease among postmenopausal women.
+Key result: A low-fat dietary pattern did not significantly reduce the risk of coronary heart disease, stroke, or overall cardiovascular disease over an 8.1-year follow-up.

 Tailored to your role